mayes243/rabbitmq-nodejs/README.md

 ```

 This endpoint allows you to send a message using RabbitMQ.
-It expects a JSON payload with a `message` parameter.
+It expects a JSON payload with a `message` request body.

-### Request
+### Request or payload

 ```json
 {